jonasgeiler/lua-fenster/README.md

 A boolean value indicating whether the window is still open.
 It returns true if the window is still open and false if it's closed.

+> [!WARNING]
+> Currently it looks like only Windows returns false when the window is closed.
+> On Linux and macOS `fenster` just throws an error when closing the window...

 **Example:**

 ```lua